 Voyager Soap and Candle

-Nature’s Garden and Peak Candle (US companies but offers USPS shipping to avoid UPS/FedEx duty fees)
+Nature’s Garden (US company but fantastic fragrances worth the exchange rate and offers USPS shipping to avoid UPS/FedEx duty fees)

 Questions?
 Comments?
 Did you try it and love it – or hate it?